Very Good

 How does Dekalb Agriculture Technology and Environment School rank in GA?

-Dekalb Agriculture Technology and Environment School is ranked #334 out of 2,268 schools in GA.
+Dekalb Agriculture Technology and Environment School ranks #604 of 2,268 schools in GA.

 What is Dekalb Agriculture Technology and Environment School's MySchoolScout rating?

-Dekalb Agriculture Technology and Environment School has a composite rating of 8.0 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Dekalb Agriculture Technology and Environment School has a current MySchoolScout rating of 7.6 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Dekalb Agriculture Technology and Environment School?